tikv/rfcs/text/2020-07-22-joint-consensus.md

 `None` means not exist or removing directly.
 Illegal means rejecting during propose and panicking during apply.

-When proposing `ChangePeerV2`, leader should ensures the request is illegal besides a healthy quorum. `ChangePeerV2` should be transformed to `ConfChangeV2` before proposing.
+When proposing `ChangePeerV2`, leader should ensure the request is legal besides a healthy quorum. `ChangePeerV2` should be transformed to `ConfChangeV2` before proposing.
 The format of the two messages are similar except `transition`.
 The `transition` field should always be set to `ConfChangeTransition::Explicit`.
-Note even a `ChangePeerV2` has only single change, leader should still propose it as `ConfChangeV2`.
-Because applying `AddLearnerNode` on a Voter is illegal in `ChangePeer` command.
+Note even a `ChangePeerV2` has only single change, leader should still propose it as `ConfChangeV2`, because applying `AddLearnerNode` on a Voter is illegal in `ChangePeer` command.
 An empty `ChangePeerV2` means exit joint state.
 It should be transformed into an empty `ConfChangeV2`.